-Our special year has begun, with a 19th Amendment party on August 24, 2019.
+Our special year began with a 19th Amendment party on August 24, 2019.
 In addition to the the lovely cake (photo above), we had an informative talk on the diverse group of women who fought for the vote, sometimes well after the passage of the 19th Amendment.
-Some of presenter Shawn Gilbert's group of courageous women are featured on our "Suffragists You Need to Meet" page.
-The list will grow as we add photos and biographies of many lesser-know heroines!
+Some of presenter Shawn Gilbert's group of courageous women are featured on our “Suffragists You Need to Meet” page.
+The list will grow as we add photos and biographies of many lesser-known heroines!

 On this page, you'll find information and links for activities related to women's equality, women's suffrage, and the anniversaries of the 19th Amendment and the founding of the League of Women Voters.

 - The National Park Service has a wonderful page on California women winning the vote -- check it out at https://www.nps.gov/articles/california-and-the-19th-amendment.htm.
 It links to other National Park pages related to women's suffrage and history.

 - The National Archives has an exhibit called Rightfully Hers that features THE 19th Amendment document.
 The League is also featured in this very high-profile exhibit with historical documents that will be on display to the public until January 2021.
 We are also proud to have Virginia Kase included on their honorary committee and are in conversation with the Archives about other opportunities for collaboration.
 There will be a traveling exhibit and LWVUS is working with the Archives to make some materials available to Leagues in the coming months.

 - See the National Archives traveling exhibit in Martinez!!